nemesisdb/nemesisdb/docs/docs/api/ts/ts-create-index.md

 - This says, "Get the events which occured between times 1 and 3000 inclusive, where the temperature is greater then 3 **and** the pressure is between 15 and 25 inclusive.

+## Notes

+1. Not all events require to have the member present, i.e. in the above example, if an event object does not contain `temperature` and/or `pressure` members, it is not an error

 ## Response

 `TS_CREATE_INDEX_RSP`